$OIDC^2$: Open Identity Certification with OpenID Connect: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper introduced Open Identity Certification with OpenID Connect (OIDC²), which allows End-Users (EUs) to request a verifiable Identity Certification Token (ICT) from an OpenID Provider (OP).
-An ICT contains claims about an EU and a public key chosen by the EU.
-Authenticating Users can authenticate EUs with an ICT if they trust his issuing OP.
-We compared OIDC² to existing end-to-end authentication methods and found that OIDC² is easier to use and improves security by eliminating the need for revocation lists.
-We suggested how OIDC² can be implemented based on the OIDC framework.
-We discussed security considerations for and general improvements with OIDC²: the trust relationship among its entities, a classification of OPs and their utilization with OIDC², authentication with multiple ICTs to increase the likelihood of successful authentication, as well as appropriate (short) validity periods for ICTs.
-Furthermore, we proposed how OIDC² can be used for simple and user-friendly end-to-end authentication for video conferences, email, and instant messaging.
-Finally, we provided a simple, open-source extension for OIDC server software to support OIDC² for testing purposes.
+This paper introduced \ac{oidc²}, which allows \acp{eu} to request a verifiable \ac{ict} from an \ac{op}.
+An \ac{ict} contains claims about an \ac{eu} and a public key chosen by the \ac{eu}. \acp{au} can authenticate \acp{eu} with an \ac{ict} if they trust his issuing \ac{op}.
+We compared \ac{oidc²} to existing \ac{e2e} authentication methods and found that \ac{oidc²} is easier to use and improves security by eliminating the need for revocation lists.
+We suggested how \ac{oidc²} can be implemented based on the \ac{oidc} framework.
+We discussed security considerations for and general improvements with \ac{oidc²}: the trust relationship among its entities, a classification of \acp{op} and their utilization with \ac{oidc²}, authentication with multiple \acp{ict} to increase the likelihood of successful authentication, as well as appropriate (short) validity periods for \acp{ict}.
+Furthermore, we proposed how \ac{oidc²} can be used for simple and user-friendly \ac{e2e} authentication for video conferencing, email, and \ac{im}.
+Finally, we provided a simple, open-source extension for \ac{oidc} server software to support \ac{oidc²} for testing purposes.
 We proved its compatibility with Authentik and Keycloak and the performance of the new \texttt{/ict} Endpoints is comparable to or better than the performance of the existing \texttt{/token} Endpoints.

-To demonstrate the feasibility of OIDC² for end-to-end authentication, we plan to integrate OIDC² for video conferences based on the open WebRTC protocol, for instant messaging based on the open Matrix protocol, and for email communication based on the PGP standard.
+To demonstrate the feasibility of \ac{oidc²} for \ac{e2e} authentication, we plan to integrate \ac{oidc²} for video conferencing based on the open WebRTC protocol, for \ac{im} based on the open Matrix protocol, and for email communication based on the \ac{pgp} standard.